complete list of Febooti Command line email parameters

 -?

-Displays help screen in DOS console.
+Displays a help screen in the DOS console.